Exams -> Veterinary Exams

 Temporary Permit Application

-Temporary permits allow a qualified applicant to practice veterinary medicine in this state under the supervision of a NC licensed veterinarian for a specific period of time.
+Another type of Temporary Permit allows a qualified applicant to practice veterinary medicine in this state under the supervision of a NC licensed veterinarian for a specific period of time.
 G.S.
-90-187.4 For those seeking a 60-Day Temporary Permit application, please contact email@example.com.
+90-187.4 For those seeking a 60-Day Temporary Permit, you must first create an account via the Licensure Gateway.
+Once registered, you will log back in and select the 60-Day Temporary Permit application to submit.

 If ADA accommodations are needed to take the exam: